CircuitMess/CircuitBlocks/README.md

 **The desktop version of CircuitBlocks has been deprecated.
-Please check out the [web version of CircuitBlocks](https://code.circuitmess.com/) which runs directly in your browser and features Python code generation.**
+Please check out the new [web version of CircuitBlocks](https://code.circuitmess.com/) which runs directly in your browser and features Python code generation.**

 # CircuitBlocks